HatNguyenLe/hathat/README.md

 # 👋 Hat Le Nguyen (Samuel)

-**🎓 I graduated from Can Tho University in August 2024 with a degree in information systems.**
+**🎓 I graduated from Can Tho University in August 2024 with a degree in information systems **

-**🧪 Head of the scientific research project with the topic "Discovering similar theses in an information system".**
+**🧪 Head of the scientific research project with the topic Discovering similar theses in an information system **

-**🧪 Completed thesis on the topic "Feature extraction in Metagenomic data" with an article accepted for Scopus index**
+**🧪 Completed thesis on the topic "Feature extraction in Metagenomic data" with an article accepted for Scopus index **

 **💬 Updating ...!**
 **📫 Reach me here:**